What do you know about Samson? Is he a Bible character you particularly admire or respect?

 He did not cut his hair; the Philistines forcibly cut it for him.
 Keeping a vow all his life that was made for him, and not of his own will showed no little faith and commitment.

 And third, Samson judged Israel for twenty years.
+The Hebrew word for judge includes the concept of deciding controversy and executing judgment.
 No one appointed or elected the judges, and they did not inherit their office.
-In the book of Judges, leaders usually emerged by some kind of heroic deed.
+In the book of Judges, most of them come to our attention through some kind of heroic deed before a description of how long they judged.
+But Deborah judged Israel long before she became involved in a military operation.

 Samson’s life shows yet again that a man can make spectacular blunders and still walk in God’s blessing.
 God takes faith and commitment very seriously, and what faith and commitment Samson had was genuine.
 His failures kept him from fulfilling his calling, but God never abandoned him.